 December 31,

-2016 2015
+2017

-Term loan, at face value \$ 8,000 \$
+Term loan, at face value \$ 8,000 \$ 8,000

-Unamortized original issue discount (967)
+Unamortized original issue discount (121) (967)

-Unamortized debt issuance costs (416)
+Unamortized debt issuance costs (274) (416)

-Term loan \$ 6,617 \$
+Term loan \$ 7,605 \$ 6,617

-The term loan had an estimated fair value of \$7.2 million as of December 31, 2016.
+The term loan had an estimated fair value of \$8.0 million as of December 31, 2017.
 The fair value of the term loan is estimated using a discounted cash flow analysis based on the Company's current incremental borrowing rate.
 As the contractual terms of the loan provide all the necessary inputs for this calculation, the term loan is classified as Level 2.
 The estimated fair value is not necessarily indicative of the amount that would be realized in a current market exchange.

-The Company may prepay the term loan at any time with the payment of the applicable pre-payment fee.
-The Company is obligated to prepay the term loan, with the payment of the applicable pre-payment fee, with the net proceeds from certain dispositions, issuances of equity or debt securities, extraordinary transactions or upon a change of control.
+The Hale credit agreement provided for the Company to prepay the term loan at any time with the payment of a pre-payment fee.
+The Company was obligated to prepay the term loan, with the payment of the applicable pre-payment fee, with the net proceeds from certain dispositions, issuances of equity or debt securities, extraordinary transactions or upon a change of control.